Hitchhiking to Paris

 We were in a bad place to hitchhike.
 Thus far, nearly all our rides had been with single men.
 As we were next to a restaurant there were only families with children, so their cars would already be filled and we also looked way too sketchy to put next to children.
 One man said he didn't want to take hitchhikers and all the other people said their car was already full.
 One man was just sitting in his car but pretended not to hear us.
 Then his wife got out and asked what we wanted.
 She agreed to drive us to Paris.
 The man didn't really like it but went along.
 During the ride the wife used a book to show us where they were going to spend the night, while speaking nearly unintelligible quietly.
 It was around 17:00.
 At 19:00 we had planned to have dinner with everyone participating in the race.
 Around 17:30 we were dropped off in the center of Paris.
 From there it was about 4 kilometers to the Eiffel tower.
 Using Bart's GPS we tried to walk there as fast as possible.
 At 18:30 the organizers of the race called, asking us to come to the hotel because otherwise we would miss the dinner.
 After spending the entire day trying to reach the Eiffel tower we didn't want to give up now.
 We quickly walked to the Eiffel tower to take some photos and then took the subway to the hostel.

 Me at the Eiffel tower

 Bart at the Eiffel tower

-We arrived still in time to join the dinner.
-The first group had arrived just after 15:30.
-Another group had arrived even sooner, but they had taken the subway for the last kilometers so were disqualified.
+We still arrived in time to join the dinner.
+The first group had arrived just after 15:30, two hours faster than us.
+Another group had arrived even sooner, but they had taken the subway for the last few kilometers so were disqualified.
 Two other groups had given up because they ran out out of time.
-We ate a nice dinner and then went out, tomorrow we would have a day off in Paris before taking the bus back home.
+We ate a nice dinner and then went out, the next day we would have a day off in Paris before taking a bus back home.

-The route we followed, the red dots indicate where we had caught rides.
+The route we followed, the red dots indicate where we caught rides.